Fast Gradient Methods for Uniformly Convex and Weakly Smooth Problems: Introduction

-where $X$ is an Euclidean space equipped with a norm $\| \cdot \| = \left< \cdot , \cdot \right>^{\frac{1}{2}}$, and $F$:~$X \rightarrow \overline{\mathbb{R}}$ is a convex function on $X$.
-It is well-known that the worst-case convergence rate of a first-order method for~\cref{model0} highly depends on the levels of smoothness and convexity of the objective function $F$; see, e.g.,~\cite{NN:1985,Park:2020,RD:2020}.
+where $X$ is an Euclidean space equipped with a norm $\| \cdot \| = \left< \cdot , \cdot \right>^{\frac{1}{2}}$, and $F \colon X \rightarrow \overline{\mathbb{R}}$ is a convex function on $X$.
+We further assume that $F$ is coercive, so that~\eqref{model0} admits a solution~\cite[Proposition~11.14]{BC:2011}.
+It is well-known that the worst-case convergence rate of a first-order method for~\eqref{model0} highly depends on the levels of smoothness and convexity of the objective function $F$; see, e.g.,~\cite{NN:1985,Park:2020,RD:2020}.
 For the sake of clarity, we first present the definitions of uniform convexity and weak smoothness of a function.